ogonkov/nunjucks-loader/README.md

 so bundle get rebuild in watch mode only when required.

 ## Options
-Loader supports limited number of [Nunjuncks options](https://mozilla.github.io/nunjucks/api.html#configure).
+Loader supports limited number of [Nunjuncks options][nunjucks-docs-configure].
 It's doesn't support `watch` (we use `webpack` own dependencies watch), `noCache`, `web` settings and `express`.